 Three goals later, Lincoln had pulled off the improbable, and the National League side defeated a team 72 places above them.
 For the first time since 1902, they were into the last 16 of the FA Cup.
 After the match, Manager Danny Cowley told BBC Sport, “I can’t believe the scenes and the emotion and the support.
 It’s beyond all of my wildest dreams.”

 Previously, Danny and his brother Nick managed at Braintree Town FC with Skingsley, and together they brought Hudl into the fold.
-So when the staff moved over to Lincoln at the beginning of the season, it made sense for them to continue with the same formula, and it’s paid tremendous dividends. “[It’s due to] lots of hard work, and loads of dedication from the staff, especially the hard work that’s been put in behind the scenes,” said Skingsley.
+So when the staff moved over to Lincoln at the beginning of the season, it made sense for them to continue with the same formula.
+Now it’s paid tremendous dividends. “[It’s due to] lots of hard work, and loads of dedication from the staff, especially the hard work that’s been put in behind the scenes,” said Skingsley.

 “Thursday will be a day where we start to talk about the opposition.
 We’ll do some analysis on the opposition, look at their strengths and areas where we feel like we can exploit them.”